“How to Find the Right Landscape Architect for YOU…”

 While it is important to plant trees and bushes to properly shade your home and to provide windbreaks, landscaping is about more than just shade and windbreaks.
 Some trees and plants grow better in specific climates.
 If you are unsure what grows best in our area, you may end up with plants that do not do well in our region.
 One way to avoid this problem is to focus on plants that are native to our area.
 Here’s a list of some plants native to the Mid-Atlantic Region:

 The Black-Eyed Susan is more than just the Maryland state flower.
 Native to the United States, east of the Rocky Mountains, these flowers grow throughout the summer and can reach 2 to 3 feet tall.
 The Black-Eyed Susan can grow in full to partial sun.
-Because Black-Eyed Susan's will reseed and spread, they work best in an area where they can spread without invading on the space of other flowers.
+Because Black-Eyed Susan’s will reseed and spread, they work best in an area where they can spread without invading the space of other flowers.

 Native to a large portion of the Eastern United States, the Eastern Redbud is a great tree for adding color to your landscaping in the early spring.
 That is when the tree produces its beautiful pink flowers.
 It can also be used to provide shade throughout the summer, whether for your home or simply to create a shady area in your yard.

 The trumpet honeysuckle is native to much of the Eastern United States.
 It has one to two-inch tubular flowers, which bloom in early summer.
 These flowers attract bees, butterflies, and hummingbirds, making this vine a great addition to landscaping for anyone who enjoys watching birds and insects fluttering around their yard.
-Because the trumpet honeysuckle is a vine, it grows well over a fence or along another structure where it can spread out and flourish.
+Because the trumpet honeysuckle is a vine, it grows well over a fence or along with another structure where it can spread out and flourish.

 The wild hydrangea is also native to much of the Eastern United States.
-The flowers are creamy white and begin to bloom in late June, lasting throughout most of the summer.
+The flowers are creamy-white and begin to bloom in late June, lasting throughout most of the summer.
 The plant may grow up to three or four feet tall and can be cut back significantly in the fall.
 While the wild hydrangea grows best in partial sun to shade, it can do well in full sun if it is given enough moisture.

 Of course, there are many other plants that will do well in our area.
-A quality landscape architect can help you find the right plants for your specific landscaping needs, plants that will grow well and provide you with the beauty and energy-efficiency you desire.
+A quality landscape architect can help you find the right plants for your specific landscaping needs, plants that will grow well, and provide you with the beauty and energy-efficiency you desire.
 Contact us to learn more about creating the best landscaping for your home.

 “Entrust Your Outdoor Kitchen to a Landscape Architect”